Ulu: Name

-In the Nunatsiavummiutut variety of Inuttitut, which is spoken in Nunatsiavut (Northern Labrador), the word is spelled uluk, and in Tunumiit (East Greenlandic) it is sakiaq or saakiq.
+In the Nunatsiavummiutut variety of Inuttitut, which is spoken in Nunatsiavut (Northern Labrador), the word is spelled uluk, and in Tunumiisut (East Greenlandic) it is sakiaq or saakiq.

-The following chart lists both Eskimo-Aleut terms as well as two terms for the same tool in Athabaskan languages, which are an unrelated language family spoken by non-Inuit-Iñupiat-Aleut Alaska Natives.
+The following chart lists both Eskaleut terms as well as two terms for the same tool in Athabaskan languages, which are an unrelated language family spoken by non-Inuit-Iñupiat-Aleut Alaska Natives.

 Materials

-Traditionally the ulu was made with a caribou antler, muskox horn or walrus ivory handle and slate cutting surface, due to the lack of metal smelting technology in the Arctic.
+Traditionally the ulu was made with a caribou antler, muskox horn, or walrus ivory handle and slate cutting surface, due to the lack of metal smelting technology in the Arctic.
 The handle could also be carved from bone, and wood was sometimes used when it was available.
-In certain areas, such as Ulukhaktok Northwest Territories, copper was used for the cutting surface.
+In certain areas, such as Ulukhaktok ("where there is material for ulus"), Northwest Territories, copper was used for the cutting surface.

 The modern ulu is still often made with a caribou antler handle but the blade is usually made of steel.
 The steel is often obtained by purchasing a hand saw or wood saw and cutting the blade to the correct shape.
 A hardwood called sisattaq is also used for handles.
 Uluit are often home made, but there is also an industry of commercially produced uluit, sometimes made with a plastic handle and complete with a cutting board.

+The Copper Inuit of Victoria Island used copper they mined to make ulu blades.
+When slate and copper were scarce, some Inuit turned to whale baleen or ivory for the blades.